 The division of the campus community into small colleges was patterned after the concept that has served Oxford and Cambridge so successfully for centuries.
 The founders of the UC San Diego campus were convinced that students learn more and find greater fulfillment in their personal lives when joined academically and socially with a relatively small group of students.
 At the same time, the advantages of size in a university, including a faculty of international renown, first-rate teaching and research facilities, laboratories, libraries, and other amenities, were to be an important part of the design.

 The result was an arrangement—the UC San Diego college system—that combined the academic advantages of a large research university with the finest features of a small liberal arts college.
 Each of the semiautonomous undergraduate colleges has its own campus neighborhood, residence facilities, staff, traditions, general-education requirements, and distinctive educational philosophy.
 Each faculty member on the general campus is assigned to a college as well as to a department.
 The system was inaugurated with the opening of Revelle College in 1964.
-In the following years, five more colleges—Muir, Marshall, Warren, Roosevelt, and Sixth—were established.
+In the following years, six more colleges—Muir, Marshall, Warren, Roosevelt, Sixth, and Seventh—were established.
 Although many university campuses in the United States have a separate college structure, in most cases, these colleges are designed to serve specific disciplines, such as engineering or business administration.
 At UC San Diego, however, any undergraduate may select from the full range of majors available.
 The choice of a college is not based on a student’s major, but on preferences in terms of the various educational philosophies and environments offered by the colleges.

-The college system at UC San Diego allows undergraduates to choose from among six distinct general-education curricula supplementing their major requirements.
+The college system at UC San Diego allows undergraduates to choose from among seven distinct general-education curricula supplementing their major requirements.
 These curricula range from a very structured liberal arts program to a program with a broad range of electives.
 By contrast, most universities offer only one general-education curriculum.

 Students must rank the colleges in order of preference when applying for admission.
 Brief summaries of the various college curricula and philosophies follow.